saxtouri/snf-occi/docs/index.rst

 +-------------------------+-------------------------+

-..
-Note: Metadata info in Synnefo's servers cannot be represented (clearly) using OCCI's components.
+.. note:: Metadata info in Synnefo's servers cannot be represented clearly
+          using OCCI's components.

 Current progress